HELOC vs. Home Appreciation Partnership: Which Is the smarter move when buying your next home?

 How a HELOC Works

-A Home EquityLine of Credit lets you borrow against the equity in your current home.
-Your lender extends a revolving credit line — typically up to 80–85% of your home's appraised value minus your outstanding mortgage balance — and you draw from it as needed.
+A HELOC lets you borrow against the equity in your current home.
+Lenders typically allow you to borrow up to 80–85% combined loan-to-value (CLTV) of the home’s appraised value, minus your existing mortgage balance.

-It sounds flexible and low-cost.
-But when you're using a HELOC specifically to fund a move to a new home, the complications add up quickly.
+That sounds flexible — but when you’re using the HELOC specifically to buy a new home, the limitations become clear:

-• You're adding new debt to your name at a variable interest rate that can increase significantly over time.
+• You’re adding new debt at a variable interest rate that can rise quickly.

-• The monthly HELOC payment raises your debt-to-income ratio, directly limiting how much you can borrow for your next home.
+• The monthly HELOC payment increases your debt-to-income (DTI) ratio, which can reduce how much you qualify for on your next mortgage.

-• Your low existing mortgage rate is left intact, but a new, higher-rate debt layer sits on top of it.
+• Your low existing mortgage rate stays in place, but you’re layering higher-rate debt on top of it.

 How the Bonus Homes Home Appreciation Partnership Works

-The HomeAppreciation Partnership (HAP) takes a completely different approach.
-Instead of borrowing against your home, Bonus Homes partners with you to convert it into a rental property — while you move on to your next home.
+The HAP takes a completely different approach.
+Instead of borrowing against your home, Bonus Homes partners with you to turn the property into a fully managed rental while you move on.

 Side-by-Side Comparison